-Breast augmentation is a type of plastic surgery performed to improve the appearance of a woman's bustline.
-It involves the insertion of breast implants into the breast mounds to add volume and enhanced shapeliness.
+Breast augmentation is one of the most commonly performed cosmetic plastic surgery procedures in America.
+Each year, hundreds of thousands of women opt to enhance the appearance of their bustlines with the insertion of breast implants into the breast mounds to add volume and enhanced shapeliness.

 Women opt for breast surgery for a variety of reasons.
 For example, some wish to increase the size of naturally small breasts, while others seek to correct disproportionate breasts or repair breasts following mastectomy or trauma to the chest.

 If you are thinking about breast enhancement surgery, be sure to do some research and learn more about breast augmentation.
 Our Breast Implants Consumer Guide can provide you with valuable information as you consider your options.

 Next, consult with a board-certified plastic surgeon and ask “Am I a candidate for breast implants?”
 During this consultation, the surgeon will perform an exam and listen carefully to your goals for surgery.
 It is important to be as clear as possible about what you want to achieve with the surgery and the exact look you desire.

 The surgeon will then tell you what you need to know about breast augmentation, including information about breast augmentation cost and risks.

 Types of Breast Implants

 If you decide to go ahead with surgery, one of the first questions you will have to ask yourself is, Which breast implant is right for me?
 However, you will not make this decision on your own.
 Your surgeon will help you decide the best implant type for you based on your body type and goals.